snachi2s/mmseg_notes/README.md

       randomness = dict(seed=304)
       ```
-      Here, only runtime and dataloaders are inherited from `_base_`, so the `scheduler` and `model` are defined inside this config file
+      Here, only runtime and dataloaders are inherited from `_base_`, so the `scheduler` and `model` are defined(need to be) inside this config file.

 ## Training

+- Config file is done and the next step would be the training
 For training,
 `python tools/train.py configs/model/model_with_desired_configuration.py`

-- train.py is located under `mmsegmentation/tools`, and it needs config file as an argument
+- train.py is located under `mmsegmentation/tools`, and it needs config file as an argument.
+For example, training our GreenHouse dataset with the given pidnet-s config file will be
+    `python tools/train.py configs/pidnet/pidnet-s_2xb6-120k_1024x1024-cityscapes.py`

-## Meaning behind the naming of config file
+- For understanding the meaning behind the naming of config files in mmseg, refer [here](https://mmsegmentation.readthedocs.io/en/main/user_guides/1_config.html#:~:text=for%20detailed%20documentation.-,Config%20Name%20Style,-We%20follow%20the)

 ## Visualization

+### Training visualization

+- mmseg also supports tensorboard, for setting up the visualization hook follow the instructions
+  - Dependancies
+    ```
+    pip install tensorboardX
+    pip install future tensorboard
+    ```
+  - Set up the visualization hook for using tensorboard functionalities by adding/modifying the following lines in `mmsegmentation/configs/_base_/default_runtime.py`
+    ```
+    vis_backends = [dict(type='LocalVisBackend'),
+                dict(type='TensorboardVisBackend')]
+    visualizer = dict(
+        type='SegLocalVisualizer', vis_backends=vis_backends, name='visualizer')
+    ```

+  - Set up the scheduler for the changed logger, by adding/modifying the corresponding scheduler  `_base_/schedules/schedule_120k.py`
+    ```
+    default_hooks = dict(
+    timer=dict(type='IterTimerHook'),
+    logger=dict(type='LoggerHook', interval=50, log_metric_by_epoch=False),
+    param_scheduler=dict(type='ParamSchedulerHook'),
+    checkpoint=dict(type='CheckpointHook', by_epoch=False, interval=2000),
+    sampler_seed=dict(type='DistSamplerSeedHook'),
+    visualization=dict(type='SegVisualizationHook', draw=True, interval=2000))
+    ```
+    We set the `draw` parameter of the visualization hook to store the predictions.
+By setting the draw parameter, mmseg's visualization hook draws the predicted segmentation masks on the image and stores it in the directory we input in the command line(`work_dir/visualization/vis_image`)

+- For visualizing the predictions during training, we need to pass in the argument for `--work-dir` which expects a folder name as input.
+By default, the predictions are not stored, so it is essential to pass in the directory while invoking the training script.
+Example command will look like this,
+  `python tools/train.py configs/pidnet/pidnet-s_2xb6-120k_1024x1024-cityscapes.py --work-dir work_dir/visualization`

+- For testing,
   `python tools/train.py configs/pidnet/pidnet-s_2xb6-120k_1024x1024-cityscapes.py --work-dir work_dir/visualization`

 # Reference
 - https://github.com/open-mmlab/mmsegmentation